Little Broken

 • Garlic: Fresh garlic minced or pressed can be used here.

-• Red Chili Flakes: They’re going to add some heat to the green beans.
+• Red Pepper Flakes: They’re going to add some heat to the green beans.

 • Honey: Honey is going to add a touch of sweetness.
 Feel free to add more to taste.